EDC Las Vegas guide

 What first-timers usually get wrong at EDC

-• Phone, water, earplugs, and security matter more than outfit extras.
+• Phone, water, earplugs, and comfy shoes beat any outfit accessory.

 What to solve before festival week